Vyral/jeff-riber/_posts/2019-01-31-how-does-the-dunning-kruger-effect-relate-to-real-estate.md

 So what is the Dunning-Kruger Effect?

-Back in the late 90s, David Dunning and Justin Kruger, professors from Cornell College, did a study that concluded that **the less an individual knows about a particular topic, the more likely they are to overvalue their skill, ability, or knowledge in that topic.**
+Back in the late 90s, David Dunning and Justin Kruger, professors from Cornell College, did a study that concluded that **the less an individual knows about a particular topic, the more likely they are to overvalue their skill, ability, or knowledge on that topic.**

 Let me use an example from my own life to demonstrate the Dunning-Kruger Effect: